kyleman/Osara-Grabber/README.md

 Unzip Osara_Grabber_Windows.zip and run Osara_Grabber.exe.
 You then complete the install process in the Osara installer.

 # Changes
+## v2.2
+* Bug fixes and updates to support new appveyor links for the mac download.
+Hopefully this will be more reliable and less prone to breakage.

 ## v2.1
 * MacOS: fix a bug in paths when trying to specify a directory on the terminal
 * MacOS: fix variable error when copying the key-map